tkmmark/compas-RV2/docsource/tutorial.rst

 5. Interaction
 ==============

-RV2 provides various post-form-finding functionalities to interact with the three diagrams (FormDiagram, ForceDiagram or the ThrustDiagram) to explore various design options and parameters.
-In this tutorial, the geometry of the ForceDiagram will be modified to control the geometry of the FormDiagram.
+RV2 provides various post-form-finding functionalities to interact with the three diagrams (``FormDiagram``, ``ForceDiagram`` or the ``ThrustDiagram``) to explore various design options and parameters.
+In this tutorial, the geometry of the ``ForceDiagram`` will be modified to control the geometry of the FormDiagram.

 1.  **Modify form diagram**